EvaMaeRey/gguke/README.md

 ## gershwin

-- “F” chord reared it’s ugly head, I find/replaced with FM but maybe this can be better managed
 - There may have been a problem with phrases that don’t start with a new chord.
 I worked on it in the text file.